How To Create a Strong Password (With Examples of Good Passwords)

 Bottom line

-Learning how to create a strong password could be the difference between keeping your information safe and private or being hacked.
+Learning how to create a strong password could be the difference between keeping your sensitive information safe and being hacked.
 When creating a secure password, remember to use long character counts, avoid common words and phrases, and remove all personal information.
-Using both uppercase and lowercase letters, numbers, and special characters is also recommended.
+We recommend using uppercase and lowercase letters, numbers, and special characters.

 Staying safe while using the internet and different online services involves multiple layers of security, including using strong passwords.
 But this is only one step toward staying secure online.
 You should also consider the best identity theft protection to protect your personal information and your peace of mind.